Frixuu/Frixuu/README.md

 Doing things with the vidya games, you know.

-- :hammer: C#, Java, Kotlin, JavaScript, Go
+- :hammer: C#, Java, Kotlin, Rust, JavaScript, Go
-- :rocket: Launching [REDACTED] soon!
+- :rocket: Always doing something new!